Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/pr_createfilemap.rst

 The function has the following parameters:

 ``fd``
-   A pointer to a ``PRFileDesc`` object representing the file that is to be mapped to memory.
+   A pointer to a :ref:`PRFileDesc` object representing the file that is to be mapped to memory.
 ``size``
    Size of the file specified by ``fd``.